Paris

-Paris is ~5 years old and weighs 58 pounds.
-Hi.
-My name is Paris.
-They say Paris is the city...
+Paris is almost 5 years old and weighs 47 pounds.
+Hi!
+My name is Paris, Paris Wiggles.
+They say Paris...
 View on PetFinder

 Paris